 Oahu offers a wide range of activities for the whole family to enjoy, from water sports to unique cultural experiences to hiking trails and much more.
-Along with its stunning coastline and laid-back countryside, there is a lot to explore on Oahu for a fun family adventure and in this post, I’ll be sharing recommendations for kid-friendly activities around the island.
+Along with its stunning coastline and laid-back countryside, there is a lot to explore on Oahu with kids and in this post, I’ll be sharing recommendations for kid-friendly activities around the island.

 Enjoy water sports at Waikiki Beach

 Like all beaches in Hawaii, Waikiki Beach is open to the public and there are plenty of places, particularly in front of hotels, where you can rent surfboards, stand-up paddle boards, kayaks and other water sport equipment.
 Taking a surf lesson and going out outrigger canoeing are two great experiences to enjoy at Waikiki Beach!